Program Options

 """

-Download the sector data
+Download TESS sector data for a given system.

 Parameters